learn-co-curriculum/dsc-dimensionality-reduction-lab/README.md

-In a minute, you'll perform PCA and visualize the datasets principal components.
-Before, it's helpful to get a little more context regarding the data that you'll be working with.
+Before performing PCA and visualizing the principal components, it's helpful to get a little more context regarding the data that you'll be working with.
 Run the cell below in order to visualize the pairwise feature plots.
 With this, notice how the target labels are easily separable by any one of the given features.

 ```python